 4. Normalize your vitamin D levels.
 Vitamin D is crucial for a healthy immune system.
 There is increasing epidemiologic evidence linking vitamin D deficiency and autoimmune diseases including multiple sclerosis, rheumatoid arthritis, type 1 diabetes, inflammatory bowel disease and systemic lupus (source).
 I recommend starting vitamin D supplementation right away.
 You can test your levels with a home test kit.
 Get it here (this link gets you a discount on the kit; just search for vitamin D kit).

 5. Fix your gut.
 Though we aren’t sure about the origins of autoimmune disease, we do know it involves the digestive tract, because 60-80% of your immune system is in the gut.
-The theory is that multiple food allergies, poor gut flora, and leaky gut constantly keep the immune system firing and working until it finally begins misfiring.
+The theory is that multiple food allergies, poor gut flora, certain strains of “bad” bacteria, and leaky gut constantly keep the immune system firing and working until it finally begins misfiring.
 How to fix your gut?
 Fix leaky gut, eliminate allergenic foods and foods high in anti-nutrients (on the autoimmune protocol), and stool testing to determine if pathogenic bacterial infections, viral triggers, parasites, and/or candida are present.
 Certain strains of bacteria such as Yersinia and H pylori can trigger autoimmune conditions.
 Rebalance gut flora.
-I recommend the GI MAP stool test to get an accurate picture of your overall gut health + it tests for pathogens, parasites, yeast, and dysbiosis.
-You can order it here (about 1/3 down the list).
+I recommend the GI MAP stool test (<– order here, 7th down the menu) to get an accurate picture of your overall gut health + it tests for pathogens, parasites, yeast, and dysbiosis.

 6. Relieve stress to prevent flares.
 Stress and trauma are often the straws that break the camel’s back.
 There is a clear connection between stress wearing down the gut, sending your hormones haywire, and increasing inflammation.
 I recommend meditation, detox baths, and read these tips to support yourself through the stress that is inevitable in every day life.
 Exercise also helps.
 SLEEP 8 hours for repair and recovery.